Method 1 – Using the COUNTA Function to Count Filled Cells in Excel

 ➥ COLUMNS(B5:D11)*ROWS(B5:D11)-COUNTBLANK(B5:D11)

-Finally, it will subtract the empty cell numbers from the multiplication product of rows and columns numbers.
-Then the result will return as:
+The function subtracts the number of empty cells from the multiplication product of rows and columns numbers:

 {16}